FAQ item index

 CRA Conformity Assessment Routes

-What happens to a module B+C certificate if the product changes after certification?
+What happens to a CRA module B+C certificate if the product changes after certification?

 Changes that may affect conformity or the certificate's validity need notified-body involvement.

 Annex VIII requires the manufacturer to inform the notified body of modifications to the approved type or vulnerability handling processes that may affect conformity with Annex I or the conditions for validity of the EU-type examination certificate.
 Those changes require additional approval as an addition to the original certificate.
 The Commission FAQ adds that substantial modifications require a new assessment by the same or a different notified body, while changes that do not affect CRA compliance are not subject to reassessment.
-Module B also includes periodic audits by the notified body to ensure the vulnerability handling processes are implemented adequately.
+Separately, Annex VIII Part II includes notified-body periodic audits focused on vulnerability-handling processes, while Module C leaves production conformity control with the manufacturer.

 Citations